-Chinese telecom giant Huawei’s footprint in the development of the next generation of mobile technology in Canada—where Huawei’s CFO Sabrina Meng Wanzhou was arrested this week at the request of U.S. government—has been a sore point for Canada’s relations with its intelligence and security partners, including the United States.
+TORONTO—Chinese telecommunications giant Huawei’s footprint in the development of the next generation of mobile technology in Canada—where Huawei Chief Financial Officer Meng Wanzhou was arrested on Dec.
+1 at the request of U.S. government—has been a sore point for Canada’s relations with its intelligence and security partners, including the United States.

 There are also allegations that have lingered since 2012, when news broke that Huawei may have benefited from the persistent Chinese hacking and IP theft that experts say played a part in the eventual demise of Nortel Networks Corp., the crown jewel of Canada’s high-tech industry for decades.

 Senior U.S. officials have been warning that Canada should shut out the Chinese firm from Canada’s 5G network, the next evolution in wireless technology.
-The United States and Australia, both Canada’s allies in the Five Eyes intelligence alliance which also includes New Zealand and the UK, have shut out Huawei from their 5G networks.
-Last month, New Zealand also refused a telecom company’s request to use 5G technology from Huawei.
+The United States, Australia, and New Zealand, all Canada’s allies in the Five Eyes intelligence alliance which also includes the UK, have shut out Huawei from their 5G networks.
 In the UK, the BT Group said this month it is removing Huawei equipment from its 3G and 4G mobile operations, and will not be using Huawei technology in its 5G network.

 The majority of Canadians don’t want Huawei involved in the 5G broadband network, that much is clear from a recent Nanos poll commissioned by the Globe and Mail.
 According to the poll, the ratio of those wanting Huawei shut out to those wanting it involved is three to one.

-There may be plenty of reasons for Canadians to want Huawei’s hands off of the country’s networks.
+There may be plenty of reasons for Canadians to want Huawei’s hands off the country’s networks.

 Warnings against Huawei and the other Chinese telecom giant ZTE have been raised by prominent figures in the American and Canadian intelligence communities.